matteodeleonardis/unsupervised_aav2/README.md

     <li> activate the project: <code> julia --project=. </code> </li>
     <li> instantiate the packages: <code> import Pkg; Pkg.instantiate() </code> </li>
 </ul>
 This code has been executed with Julia version 1.8.5.
-Using version 1.9.x might be not compatible with the data saved as <code> .jld2 </code>.
-If a version >= 1.9.x is used, it might be necessary to repeat the training and all other computations and preprocessing.
+If a version >= 1.9 is used, something might not work just as they are.

 # Main Files